aws-samples/amazon-lookout-for-vision-batch-processing/README.md

 To test your workflow, complete the following steps:
 1. Upload sample images to the input S3 bucket that was created by the solution (Example: xxxx-sources3bucket-xxxx).
 2. Go to AWS Step Function console and select the state machine created by the solution (Example: CustomCVStateMachine-xxxx).
 You will see an execution triggered by the EventBridge at every hour.
-3. To test the solution, you can also manually start the workflow by clicking on the “Start execution” button.
+3. To test the solution, you can manually start the workflow by clicking on the “Start execution” button.
-4. As images are processed you can go to the output S3 bucket (Example: xxxx-finals3bucket-xxxx) to see the JSON output for each image.
-The Final S3 bucket holds the images that have been processed along with the inferenced anomaly detection json.
-As the images get processed, they will be deleted from the source bucket.
+4. Once images are processed you can go to the output S3 bucket (Example: xxxx-finals3bucket-xxxx) to see the JSON output for each image.
+The Final S3 bucket holds the images that have been processed along with the inferenced anomaly detection results in JSON format.
+Once an image is processed, it will be deleted from the source bucket.

 ### Removing the application